PAIR-code/wordcraft/README.md

 incredibly wide range of tasks.

 However this process (often referred to as _prompt engineering_) is finicky and difficult even for experienced practitioners.
-We built Wordcraft with the goal of exploring how far we could push this technique through a carefully crafted user interface, and to empower writers by giving them access to these state-of-the-art tools.
+We built DeepBrainz Copilot with the goal of exploring how far we could push this technique through a carefully crafted user interface, and to empower writers by giving them access to these state-of-the-art tools.